robertmc0/modules-test/modules/cosmosdb/database-accounts/README.md

 - Use the **databaseScalingOptions** parameter to set a dedicated scale limit at the database level.
 - Use the **defaultContainerScaleSettings** parameter to configure a default scale setting for each container.
-- Use the **containerConfigurations[].options** field to configure a specific scale setting for a container.
+- Use the **containerConfigurations[].options** property to configure a specific scale setting for a container.

 Refer to the examples for further details.